minio/docs/source/reference/minio-mc/mc-batch-generate.rst

 ``replicate``
 ~~~~~~~~~~~~~

-Use the ``replicate`` job type to create a batch job that performs replicates objects between two MinIO deployments.
+Use the ``replicate`` job type to create a batch job that replicates objects from the local MinIO deployment to another MinIO location.

 The YAML **must** define the source and target deployments.
 Optionally, the YAML can also define flags to filter which objects replicate, send notifications for the job, or define retry attempts for the job.